 Is Tide safe?

-Tide also request a selfie every time you long onto a new device to make sure it’s actually you.
+Not only do you have to authenticate your account using a password, you also have to authorise all payments through your phone.
+Tide also requests a selfie every time you log onto a new device to make sure it’s actually you.

 Pros and cons of Tide